officelearn/azure-docs.sv-se/articles/sql-database/sql-database-single-database-scale.md

 ---
-title: Skala enkla databas resurser
+title: Scale single database resources
-description: Den här artikeln beskriver hur du skalar beräknings-och lagrings resurserna som är tillgängliga för en enskild databas i Azure SQL Database.
+description: This article describes how to scale the compute and storage resources available for a single database in Azure SQL Database.
 services: sql-database
 ms.service: sql-database
 ms.subservice: performance